voronianski/swipe-js-iso/README.md

 # Swipe

-> Fork of original [Swipe](https://github.com/thebird/Swipe) in order to be published to NPM and being compatible with isomorphic apps.
+> Fork of original [Swipe](https://github.com/thebird/Swipe) in order to be published to NPM (has no deps) and being compatible with isomorphic apps.
+Install it like:

 ```bash
 npm install swipejs